edoardocattapan/ardo.github.io/_posts/2018-10-02-no-free-will,-yes-personal-agency.md

 Annihilating free will does not annihilate a sense of self-authorship, self-determination and personal agency.
 It's true that I am not an independent, free agent, but this does not mean that I don't have agency over my life.
 Human agency is very prominent in living life.
-In fact, it is precisely your self-created sense of agency over deciding who you are, what you belive in and what you do that originates the direction of your life.
+In fact, it is precisely your self-created sense of agency over deciding who you are, what you believe in and what you do that originates the direction of your life.

 In a world where people - rightfully - don't believe in free will, there is no basis for condemning criminals (as they are not directly imputable for any bad actions), nor for awarding prices or celebrating individual talents or collective achievements.
 It would be a very different world than the one we live in right now, both culturally and actually.
 It would be a world where people just be themselves and live their lives, being more understanding of the reasons behind bad actions from bad people, and thus a more compassionate world.